 - June 17, 2015 - AMRI and PerkinElmer Inc. announce strategic collaboration.
 PerkinElmer, based in Waltham, Mass., makes instruments for environmental testing and has a human health division that makes products for screening of newborns for infectious diseases, among other equipment used in the drug-development process.
 In Buffalo, PerkinElmer will provide and manage equipment for AMRI and to future partners in the biotech hub.

 - January 14, 2016 - AMRI announced that it signed a collaboration agreement with the New York Center for Nanomedicine Research (NYCNMR) to co-market its nanotechnology services to global pharmaceutical and biotechnology clients.
 As part of the three-year agreement, AMRI gains access to NYCNMR’s nanoscale therapeutic and formulation services.

 AMRI occupies the seventh floor of the seven-story Conventus Building, where the 47,000-square-foot lab was built and equipped by New York state.
-AMRI now has 50 employees in Buffalo and expects has met its first phase commitment to the state of 55 local employees during 2018.
+AMRI now has 50 employees in Buffalo and met its first phase commitment to the state of 55 local employees during 2018.